PioneersHub/conference/docs/installation.md

 ### Publishing

+The documentation website resides in a separate branch called `gh-pages`.
+This branch is automatically updated by mkdocs.

 The documentation website is hosted at GitHub pages.
+The documentation website is rendered if the `main` branch is updated.

 To deploy: